-Chances are, if you’re reading about hearing loss, you’ve already been dealing with it for some time.
-Studies show, in fact, that people with progressive hearing loss wait an average of 5-15 years before seeking treatment (1).
+Chances are, if you’re reading about hearing loss, you’ve already been dealing with impaired hearing for some time.
+Don't wait any longer, get treatment for impaired hearing now.
+Studies show, in fact, that people with progressive hearing loss wait an average of 5-15 years before seeking treatment*.
 During those years, some undesirable things happen.

-Auditory deprivation was also mentioned in a recent Johns Hopkins study that shows a link between hearing loss and the development of dementia (3).
-The study was published in the February 2011 Archives of Neurology.
-It used data from the Baltimore Longitudinal Study on Aging (BLSA), which has tracked various health factors of thousands of men, women, and children over decades.
+Auditory deprivation was also mentioned in a recent Johns Hopkins study that shows a link between hearing loss and the development of dementia***.
+The study used data from the Baltimore Longitudinal Study on Aging (BLSA), which has tracked various health factors of thousands of men, women, and children over decades.
 About a quarter of the over 600 volunteers the study focused on had hearing loss at the start of the study, but none had dementia.

 - Tension, irritation, or frustration at communication difficulties

 - Fear of being ridiculed, pitied, or appearing less intelligent

 - Feelings of being prematurely old, handicapped, or abnormal